0xbaaaadf8/chromeos-session/README.md

 ## How do I update the Chromium binary?

-Just install a new version of the package.
+Just reconfigure or reinstall the package.

 ## What is working properly?